Michael Eriksson

 Environmental factors affect happiness

-This also applies to changes in the surrounding environment, e.g. in that humans were made to have a certain amount of exposure to sun-light, fresh air, green trees, ..., and that a modern life in the city with most of the actual day spent in an office will have negative effects.
+This also applies to changes in the surrounding environment, e.g. in that humans were made to have a certain amount of exposure to sun-light, fresh air, green trees, ..., and that a modern life in a city of concrete and asphalt, often with most of the actual day spent in an office, will have negative effects.

 An unnatural life-style affects health